 - Test and analyze results

-- Describe equipment qualities, failures and limitations for engineers to consider
+- Describe equipment failures or limitations accurately and in detail for engineers

 - Write reports and record data